 But having diversity in the workplace is more than just having one or two people who are a different race or ethnic background than the rest of the staff—in fact, hiring someone to fill a quota under the guise of diversity can be a disservice to everyone.1 Not only can it be insulting for the employee and bad for your reputation, but that decision may also be far less likely to actually change anything in terms of creating a well-rounded, multifaceted work environment.

 So, how do you create a diverse workplace that does benefit your company?

 Despite 98% of companies having diversity and inclusion programs, only 25% of employees that belonged to these companies’ diverse groups (women, people of color, and members of the LGBTQ+ community) said they personally benefited from them in any way, according to a study by the Boston Consulting Group2.

 Diversity and inclusion practices can be short-sighted, focusing on putting up a good front and looking altruistic simply because the idea of diversity has long been presented as a necessity.

 This pressure to create a certain image, fill quotas, or use funding that exists specifically for that purpose is what must be overcome.
-True diversity is ingrained into every level of a company and its own culture, and these tips will help you establish a diverse work environment.
+True diversity tends to be ingrained into every level of a company and its culture, and these tips will help guide you in establishing a diverse work environment.

 Tip #1: Aim for Long-Term Goals